Water Resource Protection | Stormwater |

 One project initiated by the Stormwater Workgroup was NEIWPCC's Illicit Discharge Detection and Elimination Manual, a resource to help municipalities comply with one of the requirements of EPA's NPDES Phase II stormwater regulations.
 To download the manual, click here (745KB) or visit our Publications page.

-For more information, please contact Clair Ryan, the coordinator of our Stormwater Phase II Workgroup.
+For more information, please contact Monica Kacprzyk, the coordinator of our Stormwater Phase II Workgroup.